FutureGatewayFramework/fgDocumentation/usage.md

 APIServer software suite offers the fgTools repository where can be located any utility and helper tool.
 At the moment only two utilities are available:

-* `pushProxy`: This is an utility developed at the very ealry develpments on TOSCA orchestrator.
+* `pushProxy`: This is an utility developed at the very ealry developments on TOSCA orchestrator.
 The utility has to be configured inside a cron job in order to timely send to a given endpoint a robotProxy extracted from the eTokenServer host.

 * `updateCode`: This utility helps FG developers to update source packages remotely.
-It allows to send local modifies APIServerDaemon sources and recompile and install them on the remote service.
+It allows to send local modified APIServerDaemon sources, recompiling and installing them on the remote service.
 It provides the same capability for other sources like adaptors and the front-end.
 It also provide options to send and receive files from/to the remote FG machine.
 Below the help message:
 ```
 usage: updateCode  -h <ip|host>                  # FutureGateway host